 The problem is that the drug will run out well before the next jab is due.
 So, testosterone levels plummet and you get the opposing symptoms.
 Feeling your body is horrible, crying, needing reassurance, depression.

 Basically spot injecting can cause some SERIOUS mood swings.

-When someone still won’t believe you that spot injecting doesn’t work even after you’ve explained the above just point out to them that if steroids worked at the point of injection then most body builders would have a backside like Jay Lo.
+When someone still won’t believe you that spot injecting doesn’t work even after you’ve explained the above, ask then to talk to their friends about it.
+Or just point out to them that if steroids worked at the point of injection then most body builders would have a backside like Jay Lo.